juristr/ngx-tabs-libdemo/README.md

 So what's in this repo?

-* **[setup with ng-packagr (master)](https://github.com/juristr/ngx-tabs-libdemo) -** the `master` branch shows the suggested approach, namely to setup your library with [ng-packagr](https://github.com/dherges/ng-packagr).
+* **[setup with ng-packagr (master)](https://github.com/juristr/ngx-tabs-libdemo) -** the `master` branch shows the _suggested approach_, namely to setup your library with [ng-packagr](https://github.com/dherges/ng-packagr).
 * **[manual setup (manual-setup)](https://github.com/juristr/ngx-tabs-libdemo/tree/manual-setup) -** the `manual-setup` branch on the other hand, demonstrates how to assemble the different tooling in order to get a manual setup with simple npm scripts that are being executed one after the other.
-This allows for full flexibility and serves for educational purposes, to learn how things are done behind the scenes.
+This allows for full flexibility and serves for educational purposes, to learn how things are done behind the scenes. _This is a slightly improved version of the talk given at NG-BE (see link below)._

 ## Talks